Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

 In this subsection more general diagrams than the progressive ones are defined.
 This is familiar from two-dimensional diagrams, where the maxima and minima can be interpreted as points on a single line that changes direction.
 Exactly the same thing happens for lines in three-dimensional diagrams.

 The analogous situation for surfaces is that they can have singularities of the projection.
 So the diagrams in Figure \ref{baez} can be interpreted as containing a single surface with folds and cusps.
-A singular point of the projection is called a fold if it is locally isomorphic to a subdiagram of any of the diagrams in Figure \ref{saddle}.
+A singular point of the projection of a surface is called a fold if it is locally isomorphic to a subdiagram of any of the diagrams in Figure \ref{saddle}.
 A singular point is called a cusp if it is locally isomorphic to Figure \ref{baez} g), \ref{BL_consisteny} a), or their rotations by $\pi$ around the $w$-axis.
 Note that the two folds meeting a cusp are either both input lines (lines meeting the top face of a small cube around the vertex) or both output lines (lines meeting the bottom face of a small cube around the vertex).

-A diagram with folds and cusps can be subdivided to give a progressive diagram by introducing additional lines along the folds and additional vertices at the cusps and at the intersection of folds and lines.
+A diagram with folds and cusps can be subdivided to give a progressive diagram by introducing additional lines along the folds and additional vertices at the cusps, at maxima and minima of folds and at the intersection of folds and lines.
 This remark is not entirely trivial because it is necessary to check that the additional lines at folds meet the boundary correctly according to Definition \ref{3ddiag} \eqref{3d1}.
 This follows from condition \eqref{3d2} of the same definition, since a fold line meeting a side face would imply that the side face is not a progressive diagram.

 According to Whitney's classification \cite{W}, the generic singularities of the projection of a smooth surface are the smooth folds and cusps.
 This motivates the analogous definition of generic singularity in the PL case.